MauroSoli/kubernetes-vagrant/README.md

 # Kubernetes provisioning with Vagrant

-The goal of this project is provisioning locally a Kubernetes Cluster, following all the best practies specified in kubernetes.io docs (at least 2 master node, 2 worker node and 3 external etcd cluster).
+The goal of this project is provisioning locally a Kubernetes Cluster, following all the best practies specified in kubernetes.io docs (at least 2 master nodes, 2 worker nodes and 3 external etcd clusters).
 Anyway you can choose a lower number of master and worker nodes.

 <br/>

-## How managing the desire state
+## How managing the desired state
-You can specify the number of desired nodes and desired ammount of CPU,RAM for each nodes, modifying some variables on the first section of the VagrantFile (NUM_MASTER_NODE, NUM_WORKER_NODE, NUM_ETCD_NODE):
+You can specify the number of desired nodes and desired amount of CPU and RAM for each nodes, modifying some variables on the first section of the VagrantFile (NUM_MASTER_NODE, NUM_WORKER_NODE, NUM_ETCD_NODE):

 <br/>